lopopolo/hyperbola/README.md

 This is the magic of <https://hyperbo.la>.

 hyperbo.la is Ryan Lopopolo's personal website.
-Primary content consistes of a [blog](https://hyperbo.la/w/), [contact page](https://hyperbo.la/contact/), and Twitter-like [lifestream](https://hyperbo.la/lifestream/).
+Primary content consists of a [blog](https://hyperbo.la/w/), [contact page](https://hyperbo.la/contact/), and Twitter-like [lifestream](https://hyperbo.la/lifestream/).

 hyperbo.la is built with [Django](https://www.djangoproject.com/).
 It can be [run locally](/doc/development.md)